ataraxie/e4-framework/README.md

   * `conf6153_large` - Confluence 6.15.3 with a large dataset
   * `jira830` - empty Jira 8.3.0 with setup completed
 * `nodeheap`: heap space to use for each node in MB.
 This will be set as both `-Xmx` and `-Xms` startup parameters.

+**Note**: the provided datasets ship with a 10 user timebomb license.
+To make the datasets work you will have to enter a proper (evaluation) license in the Confluence Admin UI.

 #### Stop data center application